glaze-workshop/glaze/README.md

 pnpm debug:server
 ```

-a `.env` file is needed to run the project.
+A `.env` file is needed to run the project.
 Put it in the `packages/backend` directory.

 ```dotenv
 DATABASE_URL="postgresql://postgres: @127.0.0.1:5432/postgres?schema=glaze"